 When Yash Made Radhika Pandit Dance To KGF's Gali Gali!
-Actress Shares A Special Video
+Actress Shares Special Video

 A post shared by Radhika Pandit (@iamradhikapandit) on Aug 11, 2019 at 10:17pm PDT

 The Adi Lakshmi Purana actress enjoys sharing special moments from her life with fans on social media.
-Last week, on the occasion of Varamahalakshmi festival, she shared a few pictures of hers and Yash's daughter Ayra, all clad in an ethnic wear.
+Last week, on the occasion of Varamahalakshmi festival, she shared a few pictures of hers and Yash's daughter Ayra, all clad in ethnic wear.
 It was their baby daughter's first festival and they couldn't have made it more special for her.

 A few weeks ago, Radhika and Yash revealed that they were expecting their second child.
 While she has been flaunting her baby bump in style, no other details regarding the pregnancy are given out.
 Seems like they are waiting for the right moment to make another special announcement regarding the due date!